knative/docs/docs/serving/samples/knative-routing-go/README.md

 ```

 {% raw %}
-Then look for the value for `domainTemplate`.
+Then look for the value for `domain-template`.
 If it is
 `{{.Name}}-{{.Namespace}}.{{.Domain}}`, you need to change
 `search-service.default` into `search-service-default` and
 `login-service.default` into `login-service-default` as well in `routing.yaml`.